jtdaugherty/vty/README.md

 # Features

-* Supports a large number of terminals. vt100, ansi, hurd, linux, screen, etc., or anything with a sufficient terminfo entry.
+* Supports a large number of terminals, i.e., vt100, ansi, hurd, linux, `screen`, etc., or anything with a sufficient terminfo entry.

-* Automatic handling of window resizes.
+* Automatically handles window resizes.

-* Unicode output on terminals with UTF-8 support.
+* Supports Unicode output on terminals with UTF-8 support.

-* Handles multi-column glyphs.
-(Requires user to properly configure terminal.)

-* Efficient output.
+* Provides an efficient output algorithm.
 Output buffering and terminal state changes are minimized.

 * Minimizes repaint area, which virtually eliminates the flicker problems that plague ncurses programs.

-* A pure, compositional interface for efficiently constructing display images.
+* Provides a pure, compositional interface for efficiently constructing display images.

 * Automatically decodes keyboard keys into (key,[modifier]) tuples.